All you need to know about hosting a #play14 event

 • Card decks

-• Any other game you can think of
+• Any other games you think might be fun

 What about food and drinks?